ericstrobl/MarkovBlanket/README.md

 CODE
 ----

+Each file has been designed to run on its own, so you don't need to download everything.

+*Single Markov Blanket*

-BackCD.m - Find Markov blanket by backward elimination.
+* BackCD.m - Find Markov blanket by backward elimination.
 Variables are in "ascending" order.
 More accurate.

-ForCD.m - Find Markov blanket by forward selection.
+* ForCD.m - Find Markov blanket by forward selection.
 Variables are in "descending" order.
 Faster.

+*Multiple Markov Blankets*
+(top variables are in any reasonable Markov blanket)

+* BackCDm.m

+* ForCDm.m

+*Others*

-CreateArtificialMB.m - Creates an artificial Markov blanket with linear relationships
+* CreateArtificialMB.m - Creates an artificial Markov blanket with linear relationships

-demo.m - Examples
+* demo.m - Examples